AnirudhMemani/Chirp/README.md

-## Chirp - Video chat P2P Application made using Web Socket and WebRTC
+## Serendipity - A PeerToPeer webRTC video chat application using WebSockets (Not Socket.io)